thomasvincent/wordpress-gmail-cli/README.md

 - LDAP authentication for admin interface
 - RESTful API for email status and management

-To implement these enterprise features, refer to the code samples and instructions in `enterprise-enhancements.md` or use the `bin/enterprise-setup.sh` script with appropriate options.
+To implement these enterprise features, refer to the code samples and instructions in `enterprise-enhancements.md` or use the `bin/enterprise-setup.sh` script with appropriate options.# Trigger CI